Clear Your Criminal Record!

 The Immigrant Project addresses the post-conviction needs of our immigrant community.
 Those without U.S citizenship suffer the harshest sanction for involvement in the criminal justice system, removal from their families and a country that promised a better and safer life.
 For noncitizens, vacating an unconstitutional conviction and/or reducing felony convictions to misdemeanor convictions can be a powerful way to eliminate certain grounds of deportability, or open up eligibility for immigration status or immigration benefits.

-NBLC will also provide legal advocacy to the immigrant community through “Know Your Rights” clinics.
+NBLC also provides legal advocacy to the immigrant community through “Know Your Rights” clinics.
 These clinics are educational and informative and prepare the undocumented for encounters with local and federal law enforcement agencies.

 Formed in 2017, the Marin Pro Bono Network matches pro bono lawyers with low-income Marin County Residents in need of legal relief.
 The Network was founded by Canal Alliance and Legal Aid of Marin with the support of Marin Community Foundation and One Justice.

 On the average, 7 out of 10 of Marin County’s poorest residents experiencing a legal problem do not receive individualized legal assistance.
-NBLC is developing this outreach project to bring quality, independent socio-legal clean slate advocacy to those who need it most.
+NBLCs Pro Bono outreach project brings quality, independent socio-legal clean slate advocacy to those who need it most.

 Mental Health Project

-The Mental Health Project is being developed to address the criminogenic needs of those with mental health issues.
+The Mental Health Project addresses the needs of those with mental health issues.
 People who are experiencing a mental health crisis are more likely to encounter police than get medical help, according to the National Alliance on Mental Illness.
 As a result, 64 percent of jail inmates have a mental health problem, according to the Bureau of Justice Statistics.

 While there is a high prevalence of mental health problems among prison and jail inmates, only about 1 in 3 state prisoners and 1 in 6 jail inmates received treatment in custody.
 And, according to the National Institute of Corrections, prison and jail inmates who have physical health, mental health and substance abuse conditions have a harder time reintegrating after release than those without.